 Katie Ghose is a non-profit chief executive and experienced board member with nearly three decades experience of leadership and management in the UK voluntary sector.

 Following a St George’s House consultation on democracy in 2014, Katie helped to convene and pioneer the UK’s first citizens’ assemblies, which convened randomly selected citizens in two regions to consider English devolution and present their recommendations to fellow citizens and policy-makers.
-St George’s House hosted the participants in a successful follow-up gathering, which stimulated a citizens’ assembly on Brexit and helped to embed the assemblies model as a means of encouraging reflective and informed deliberation on a wide range of topics.
+St George’s House hosted the participants in a successful follow-up gathering, which stimulated a citizens’ assembly on Brexit and helped to embed the assembly model as a means of encouraging reflective and informed deliberation on a wide range of topics.

 Katie was appointed to Sussex University’s governing Council as an independent lay-member in 2015 and also serves on the Advisory Board of the university’s Business School.